siberoloji/siberoloji.github.io/content/blog/2024-06-30-the-use-of-octal-binary-and-hexadecimal-literals-in-c.md

 url: /the-use-of-octal-binary-and-hexadecimal-literals-in-c/
 ---

   This function defines three integer variables, each initialized with a different type of literal (hexadecimal, octal, binary).
-It then prints the values of these variables to the console.</p>
+It then prints the values of these variables to the console.

 <!-- wp:code -->